mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 As the author, [you ultimately control how you react to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
 As much as possible, treat your reviewer's feedback as an objective discussion about the code and not a personal attack.
 Getting defensive will only make things worse.

 I find it helpful to interpret all feedback as helpful lessons.
 My instinct is often to explain why I overlooked a subtle bug that my reviewer found.
 Instead, I focus on how conscientious my reviewer was in spotting the issue for me.
-Rather than make excuses for myself, I praise my reviewer for the find.
+Rather than make excuses for myself, I praise my reviewer for their scrupulousness.

 >`ConvertExcelDateToBasicDate(int32 timestamp) {`
 >